DECCA RECORDS

 Jazz and popular music

-Country
+Country (Decca USA)

-Classical
+Classical (Decca UK)

-After WWII, Decca developed a highly regarded classical catalogue that included renowned European orchestras and conductors such as Ernst Ansermet and Sir Adrian Boult, solosts such as Kathleen Ferrier, Julius Katchen and Radu Lupu, and even film score suites by written and conducted by famed Hollywood composer Bernard Herrmann.
+After WWII, Decca UK developed a highly regarded classical catalogue that included renowned European orchestras and conductors such as Ernst Ansermet and Sir Adrian Boult, solosts such as Kathleen Ferrier, Julius Katchen and Radu Lupu, and even film score suites by written and conducted by famed Hollywood composer Bernard Herrmann.
 In 1954 Decca recording engineers Arthur Haddy and Kenneth Wilkinson developed the famous Decca tree, a stereo microphone recording system for big orchestras.
 Decca was the first Euopean label to record classical music in stereo, beginning in May 1954, only three months after RCA's first stereo recordings in the USA.
-Much of Decca's success in teh classical field can be attributed to its technical innovations -- including the FFRR process and its later "Phase 4" stereo system -- and the influence of its senior producer, John Culshaw, who revolutionised the recording of opera.
-Among the label's most famous and critically acclaimed recordings was its groundbreaking stereo recordings of Wagner's Ring Cycle, begun in 1958, conducted by Sir Georg Solti and produced by John Culshaw.
+Much of Decca's success in the classical field can be attributed to its technical innovations -- including the FFRR process and its later "Phase 4" stereo system -- and the influence of its senior producer, John Culshaw, who revolutionised the recording of opera.
+Among the label's most famous and critically acclaimed recordings was its groundbreaking stereo recordings of Wagner's Ring Cycle, begun in 1958, conducted by Sir Georg Solti and produced by Culshaw.
 This landmark series was voted the best recording of all time by readers of British music magazine The Gramophone.

 Rock'n'roll, pop and rock